kachurun/monaco-esm/README.md

 ## What it does

 - ✅ Native ES module build of Monaco Editor
-- ✅ Bundles all workers and CSS using `esbuild`
+- ✅ Bundles all workers and CSS
 - ✅ No external loader or config required
 - ✅ Works in modern browsers and with any bundler
 - ✅ Exports full Monaco API and TypeScript types